ManApart/quest-command/readme.md

 * Story manager listens to all events, compares plot point criteria to each event to see if plot point should run
 * Skill check for climb
 * Better use command debug messages, refactor big if statement
+  * If target not found, give error message, not just explain item
 * Flamable Objects should be able to be set on fire
   * Open field (grass)
   * Apple Tree